 - Take a Break.
 If you have a hard time allowing yourself to break because you’re so busy at work, just set an alarm on your phone.
 When it goes off, just stand up for a minute or two, stretch your arms, and turn your attention away from the screen.
 This will help you refocus your energy while allowing your eyes to rest for a few moments.

 - Clear Vision.
-Professional Botanicals carries a special formula called Clear Vision, which is designed to support healthy vision, sugar metabolism, blood circulation, digestion and liver function, all of which are essential to good eye health.
-With consistent use, Clear Vision supports optimum function and healthy eyesight.
-This formula also contains Zeaxanthin, which aids in protecting your eyes from digital screen fatigue, which is becoming an issue prevalent with today’s computer-focused workplace.
-Our formula may decrease headaches and blurry vision associated with computer eyes, and aid in reducing the risk of vision loss.
+Professional Botanicals carries a special formula called Clear Vision, which is designed to support healthy vision, sugar metabolism, circulation, digestion and liver function, all of which are essential to good eye health.
+With consistent use, Clear Vision supports the maintenance of healthy eyesight.
+This formula also contains Zeaxanthin and other key ingredients all targeted towards supporting eye health.
 To learn more about this product, visit www.professionalbotanicals.com.

 - Reduce Glare.
 If you sit in a workspace that repeatedly has glare from windows or lights, you may consider rearranging your desk.
 If you can reduce external glare from the screen, your eyes will not have to readjust as often while you’re working.

 - Adjust Display.
 The brightness level of your computer screen can also factor into the fatigue your eyes experience.
 Go to the settings and find the brightness level.
 You can adjust it to a lower brightness, which will reduce the harsh light streaming from the screen.